bernizhel/rest-countries-api/README.md

 ### Built with

-- HTML5, CSS3, JS
-- TypeScript
-- React and Redux
+- React, Redux and Typescript
 - Styled Components
 - Testing with Jest